dgarciaob/portfolio/posts/learn-to-build-learn-to-sell.md

 ---
 title: "Learn to Build.
 Learn to Sell"
-subtitle: "If you can do both, you will be unstoppable"
+subtitle: "If you can do both, you will be unstoppable."
-date: "10/03/2024"
+date: "March 12, 2024"
 ---

-This is the first post to my feed section.
+This is the second post to my feed section.
 I'm excited to share how I decided to expand my sales-driven expertise into the intriguing world of coding.

 ## Discovering a New Paradigm